waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Ekans cannot learn CUT.
 - Plan: Catch a Paras or Oddish (Kimchi caught, in party).
 - Catch Strategy: Weaken with lower-level PKMN.
-- Status: Rocky fainted to Absorb (4x weak).
-Kimchi is in the party, slot 6.
 - Immediate Plan: Teach KIMCHI HM01 CUT, then clear the forest path at (8, 25).

 ## Type Effectiveness Chart